 Creators with a smaller following are open to creating content like product reviews or live-action videos.
 This is an opportunity for retailers to double down on Creator partnerships and build solid social proof on these platforms.

-For instance, Coréelle Collaborated with Alisson, a beauty Creator, to review three products.
+For instance, Coréelle Collaborated with Alisson, a beauty content creator, to review three products.
 This post included an honest and extensive review of all the products, raising interest from Alisson’s IG community and building more credibility for the skincare brand.
 Her review also covered a few downsides of the products, making the review less promotional and more realistic.

 Best practices for UGC reviews